A Grouse Overview

 Most grouse species stay within their breeding range around the year, but make short seasonal movements.
 On the contrary, many individuals of the Rock Ptarmigan and the Willow Ptarmigan species migrate hundreds of kilometers.
 Many species have elaborate courtship displays on the ground at dawn and dusk, which in some are given in leks.
 The displays feature males’ brightly colored combs and in some species, brightly colored inflatable sacs on the sides of their necks.

-The grouse nest is a shallow depression or a scrape on the ground.
+The nest of the grouse is a shallow depression or a scrape on the ground.
 It’s often in cover, with a scanty lining of plant material.
-The female grouse lays one clutch comprises 5 – 12 eggs which she incubates for 21 – 28 days.
+The female grouse lays one clutch comprises 5 – 12 eggs, which she incubates for 21 – 28 days.
 Chicks hatch in dense, yellow-brown down and leave the nest immediately.
 They soon develop feathers and can fly shortly before they are two weeks old.

 The Grouse Population

 Grouse make up a considerable part of the vertebrate biomass in the Arctic and Subarctic regions.
 Their numbers may fall sharply in years of bad weather or high predator populations (significant grouse populations are a major food source for Lynx, Foxes, Martens, and Birds of Prey) however, they can recover quickly due to their large clutches.
 Grouse are also ‘Gamebirds’, and hunters kill millions each year for food, sport, and other uses.